2025 FC Dinamo Tbilisi season

-The 2025 FC Dinamo Tbilisi season is the thirty-seventh successive season that FC Dinamo Tbilisi played in the top flight of Georgian football.
+The 2025 FC Dinamo Tbilisi season was the thirty-seventh successive season that FC Dinamo Tbilisi played in the top flight of Georgian football.

 Season events

 On 18 December 2024, Dinamo Tbilisi announced the appointment of Vladimir Kakashvili as their new Head Coach for the 2025 season.

 On 29 December 2024, Dinamo announced the return signing of Jaba Kankava on a one-year contract.

 On 4 January, Dinamo announced the return of Tornike Morchiladze from Telavi, and that he had signed a new one-year contract.

 On 12 January, Dinamo announced that Mate Vatsadze had extended his contract with the club for another year, and that Nodar Lominadze, Irakli Iakobidze and Otar Aptsiauri had all returned from their respective loans.

 On 16 January, Dinamo announced that Ștefan Sicaci had returned to the club after previously playing for Dinamo between 2018 and 2019.

 On 18 January, Dinamo announced the signing of Daniel Owusu to a two-year contract from Samtredia, and the year-long loan signing of Léo Assunpção from PSTC.

 On 19 January, Dinamo announced that Levan Osikmashvili had joined Hapoel Hadera on loan until the summer.

 On 20 January, Dinamo announced the signing of John Arthur to a two-year contract from Felgueiras.

 On 28 January, Dinamo announced that Aleksandre Kalandadze had joined Fehérvár on loan with an option to make the move permanent.

 On 29 January, Dinamo announced the signing of free-agent Valerian Gvilia to a one-year contract.

 On 3 February, Dinamo announced that Vasilios Gordeziani had joined Sarajevo on loan until the summer, with the Bosnian club having an option to make the move permanent.

 On 15 February, Dinamo announced the signing of Nikoloz Kutateladze on loan from Pari NN until the end of the year.

-On 4 March, Dinamo announced the signing of Bohdan Potalov to a two-year contract with the option of a third, and the signing of Adrian Cesar Rodriguez from Fluminense to a one-year contract with the option of a second.
+On 4 March, Dinamo announced the signing of Bohdan Potalov to a two-year contract with the option of a third, and the signing of Adrian César from Fluminense to a one-year contract with the option of a second.

 On 29 June, Dinamo announced the return of Giorgi Loria from Omonia Aradippou on a contract until the end of the season, and the singing of Giorgi Lomtadze after he'd left Bnei Yehuda Tel Aviv, on a contract until the summer of 2026.

 On 11 July, Dinamo announced that Nikoloz Ugrekhelidze had joined Turkish Süper Lig club Fatih Karagümrük on a year-long loan deal.

 On 18 July, Dinamo announced the signing of Honore Gomis from ML Vitebsk.

 On 26 July, Dinamo announced the loan signings of Luka Latsabidze from Shakhtar Donetsk until the end of the season, and of Abdoulaye Yoro from İstanbul Başakşehir until the summer of 2026.

 On 1 August, Dinamo announced the signing of Giorgi Kharaishvili, who'd last played for Sumgayit.

 On 30 August, his 18th birthday, Vakhtang Salia left Dinamo to join Newcastle United, having previously agreed the deal in October 2024.

 On 1 September, Nikoloz Chikovani left Dinamo to sign for EFL Championship club Watford.